jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ### Wrapping up

-That's all for this first post folks, thanks for making it this far and we hope it's given you a breif overview of why accessibility is so important.

-Digital accessibility is no longer a “nice to have” afterthought .The moral case is obvious: everyone deserves access.
-The financial case is compelling: the Purple Pound is too big to ignore.
-The legal case is firm: many organisations are mandated to meet standards like WCAG 2.2 Level AA.
-And the SEO/tech case is a bonus that compounds the benefits.
+Digital accessibility is no longer optional:

+* The moral case: everyone deserves equal access.
+* The business case: the Purple Pound is too big to ignore.
+* The legal case: compliance is often required.
+* The technical case: accessibility boosts SEO, performance, and usability.

+Start small if you need to - but start.
+The sooner accessibility becomes part of your process, the more impact it will have.

+At EXP, we’d love to help you on that journey.
+Whether you need an audit, training, or ongoing support, get in touch and let’s start a conversation about making your digital products accessible to all.

 ### Where to start